Seeing consumer journey in AI world

 Over the past year, early behavioral signals suggest something more fundamental is changing in how people discover, consider, and choose products and services online.
 These shifts point to a reconfiguration of where influence happens in the consumer journey—increasingly upstream of traditional touchpoints, before leadership teams have visibility.

 Traditional digital discovery assumes that intent is largely formed before someone arrives at a search engine, a marketplace, or an app.
-By the time users engage with a brand, digital systems are primarily responding to decisions already in motion.
+What we're beginning to see with large language models (LLMs) challenges that assumption.
+Conversational AI for content discovery doesn't just surface options.
+It participates in the thinking itself.

-Conversational interfaces don’t just surface options.
-They increasingly participate in the thinking itself.
-Consumers spend time inside these environments clarifying what they want, comparing trade-offs, and refining preferences before they ever encounter a brand directly.
-In some cases, the direction of a decision may already be taking shape upstream of any measurable interaction.
+Consumers spend time inside these environments clarifying what they want, comparing trade-offs, and refining preferences before they ever encounter a brand directly, so the direction of a decision may already be taking shape upstream of any measurable interaction.
+You can see the same logic in how platforms like Netflix and Spotify are aligning discovery and content more closely, reducing the friction between "thinking" and "doing" by keeping users inside a single conversational environment.

 At the same time as discovery is evolving, organizations have become increasingly sophisticated at measuring behavior within their own digital ecosystems.
 First-party data has never been richer.
 Teams can see, in detail, how users move through their apps, platforms, and owned environments.